Bluestocking Academic Editing’s substantive (or structural) editing addresses your document as a whole. It includes attention to:

 Bluestocking Academic Editing ensures your thesis is ready for your examiners and a wider audience.

-As a professional editor, and full member of Society of Editors (SA) and the Institute of Professional Editors, Claire Nettle is bound by the Guidelines for Editing Research Theses, as established by the Deans and Directors of Graduate Studies and the Australian Council of Graduate Research.
+As a professional editor, and full member of the Institute of Professional Editors, Claire Nettle is bound by the Guidelines for Editing Research Theses, as established by the Deans and Directors of Graduate Studies and the Australian Council of Graduate Research.
 The Guidelines provide important information for candidates and supervisors.

 Within the Guidelines, Bluestocking Academic Editing can make sure that your thesis: